 In the financial world, indexes are created to track items such as publicly traded stocks, bonds, and consumer prices for common goods and services.
 As of 2020, there were over 3 million different indexes designed to track virtually any particular niche of the market.

-Here Is an Example Of How an Index Works
+How an Index Works

 A theoretical example might help to illustrate this.
 Suppose we created an index to track the price of a gallon of milk.

-- When we start tracking let's say milk costs $2.00 a gallon.
+- When we start tracking, let's say milk costs $2.00 a gallon.

 - The starting index value is 1.